anconet/verilogExample/README.md

 An example project using System Verilog for the Test Bench and Verilog for RTL.

 ## Todo
-- Linting with VS Code
+- (done) Wave .do files
-- Wave .do files
+    - How do I open up an existing simulation?
 - Getting Multiple Modules to run.
     - vlog
         - How are `defines handled?